ads40/bare_metal_programming/content/posts/getting-started.md

 - How the Raspberry Pi 4 machine is designed to behave when it is first turned on.
-- How to program for the Raspberry Pi 4 machine when it is operating at the earliest stage of its boot process, using ARM-specific assembly language.
+- How to program for the Raspberry Pi 4 machine when it is operating at the earliest stage of its kernel boot process, using ARM-specific assembly language.
 - How to run the cross compilation tool chain on our development machine and then transfer the resulting compiled programs to the SD card and then into the Raspberry Pi.